 When I kicked off my first spring break weekend, I had no idea that there would be a Saint Patty’s celebration in town.
 But soon after checking into the room, the host explained that we should be prepared for loud music, lots of traffic, drunk drivers, and crowded streets.

 When we arrived on Tybee Island at around 11AM the following day, people were already lined out on the streets in lawn chairs, and the traffic was bumper-to-bumper.
-It took us a half an hour of circling around before we were finally able to grab a parking spot out of sheer luck.
+It took us half an hour of circling around, before we finally grabbed a parking spot out of sheer luck.

-“Are you having a good time?” a lady asked me at the celebration while we moved along the crowded sidewalk.
-She was covered in green decorations and had a tiny leprechaun hat pinned to her hair.
+“Are you having a good time?” a lady asked me, while we made our way along the crowded sidewalk.
+She was covered in green decorations, and had a tiny leprechaun hat pinned to her hair.

 “Yes, it’s great!”
 I told her.